TahirPervez/Project_3/README.md

 # Project_3
 ## Introduction
-This application takes in ingredients from the user, and uses them to generate recies that can be made.
+This application takes in ingredients from the user, and uses them to generate recipes that can be made.
 - Go to pantry to add in ingredients that you have on hand.
 - Go to the stove to generate recipes based on what you have in the pantry.
 - Go to the cookbooks to incorportate preferences and diets into the meals that you want the application to go for.
-- Go to computer to find flavor pairings based on what you have to create a smaller pantry and use those to find a recipe based off of a more narrow selection.
+- Go to computer to find flavor pairings based on what you have to create a smaller pantry and use those to find a recipe based off of a narrower selection.

-## Setting up the Environment:
+## Setting up the Environment
 [Install Conda](https://docs.conda.io/projects/conda/en/stable/user-guide/install/index.html#)
 in the command line, run:
 ```